 - A preliminary list of courses or modules you want to attend at TUM, German or English, typed

-While preparing for your stay at TUM and before taking a look at the academic offer of TUM in general, first check on the website of your TUM Department or School regarding the possible offers in that specific Department / School (e.g. if you can choose courses or modules) and where to find them.
+While preparing for your stay at TUM and before taking a look at the academic offer of TUM in general, first check on the website of your TUM School regarding the possible offers in that specific School (e.g. if you can choose courses or modules) and where to find them.

-- At least 60% of the courses or modules you register for must be offered by the TUM Department / School you will be enrolled in at TUM.
-(In case you receive other information than 60% from your TUM department / School, please follow the information from your TUM department / School.)
+- At least 60% of the courses or modules you register for must be offered by the study area you will be enrolled in at TUM.
+(In case you receive another information from your TUM School, please follow the information given by the School.)

 - It is a preliminary list.
 Later changes (also after arrival) are possible and even likely.